tchoi8/handmadecomputer/Binary/span.md

 NAND Logic on the Breadboard!

+Now it's time to connect Switches A & B to our Chip

+- Take a piece of wire (cut and strip new piece if needed)
+- Connect Switch A
+- Place one wire end in same row as *Switch A's 2nd/middle pin*.
+Reminder, Switch A is the Switch on right terminal.
+- Crossing over the trough/valley, place other wire end into the same row as your Chip's Top-left Pin.
+- Success!
+Now onward to connect Switch B
+- Take a piece of wire (cut and strip new piece if needed)
+- Take one wire end - place in a socket the same terminal row as "Switch B's" 2nd-middle pin
+- Place other wire end in same row as Chip's left side, 2nd pin from the top Huzzah!

 - Now we connect the 3rd Pin to a LED
 - Cut a piece of wire and connect the 3rd Pin with Anode of LED.